shapely/shapely/docs/manual.rst

    Constructs a Voronoi diagram from the vertices of the input geometry.

    The source may be any geometry type.
-All vertices of the geometry will be used as the points of the diagram.
+All vertices of the geometry will be used as the input points to the diagram.

    The `envelope` keyword argument provides an envelope to use to clip the resulting diagram.
 If `None`, it will be calculated automatically.